 Pembroke Hall, which consists of East and West wings, was the second hall designed by Cope and Stewardson.
 Completed in 1894 and renovated in 1982, many rooms in both wings still contain the original fireplaces and window seats.

 Pembroke Arch, which connects the East and West wings, is a popular campus landmark and houses a College dance studio.
-The Arch attic was renovated in Summer 1998 to add ten upperclass rooms to Pembroke East.
-This new floor has its own bathroom, pantry and study lounge, and spectacular views of the campus.
+The Arch attic was renovated to add ten upperclass rooms to Pembroke East.
+This floor has its own bathroom, pantry and study lounge, and spectacular views of the campus.

-Rhoads Hall, named after James Rhoads, Bryn Mawr's first president, is comprised of two wings: North and South.
-The two wings are joined by a common entryway and living room.
-Until recently, Rhoads was the only Bryn Mawr residence hall to which no major improvements had been made since its completion in 1937.
+Rhoads Hall, named after James Rhoads, Bryn Mawr's first president, was completed in 1937.
+It is comprised of two wings, North and South, which are joined by a common entryway and living room.
 The South wing closed in December 1998, so the College could begin the first phase of a multi-million dollar renovation.
 Since August 1999, both North and South have been completely refurbished.

 Rockefeller, a gift from John D. Rockefeller, was the last residence hall designed by Cope and Stewardson.
 Completed in 1904, "Rock" is Bryn Mawr's largest residence and houses the College's architectural drafting studio.
 Rockefeller is most easily identified by its castle-like towers and arch, much like Pembroke Hall.